ricsix19/PyShutdownUtility/README.md

 # py_osShutdown

-py_osShutdown is a simple Python application that provides a graphical user interface (GUI) to schedule and manage system shutdowns on Windows operating systems.
+py_osShutdown is a simple Python application that provides a graphical user interface (GUI) to schedule and manage system shutdowns on operating systems.

 ## Features